Raptors overwhelm Nets 150-122 to finish first-round sweep

 TIP-INS

-Raptors: Nick Nurse was honored at midcourt before the game after being voted Coach of the Year on Saturday.
+Raptors: Nurse was honored at midcourt before the game after being voted Coach of the Year on Saturday.
 He improved to 20-8 in the postseason, one shy of Dwane Casey’s franchise record for playoff victories.
 Casey went 21-30 in five playoff appearances. … Toronto improved to 7-0 at The Field House, one of the arenas being used at Disney.

 Nets: The Nets were swept for the first time since Miami beat them four straight in the first round in 2005. … LeVert has the last two 30-point games against Toronto.
 The Raptors hadn’t given up a 30-point game since he scored 37 on Feb.
 8.